 If you’re still not sure that a newsletter will help your selling, take Elaine Floyd’s quick quiz:

-Newsletters are powerful.
+Newsletters/blogs are powerful.
 Information powerful.
 Sales powerful.
 Customer loyalty building powerful.
-Reorder powerful, Referral powerful.
+Reorder powerful.
+Referral powerful.
 Powerful enough?
 So, if it’s so powerful, why don’t all salespeople have one?
 Why don’t they all produce one?

 Simple answer: Most salespeople won’t do the hard work it takes to make selling easy.